-Figure 6 - 33
+Figure 6 - 48

 Camera App Mode

 Icons

-- 4. Simply click on the appropriate button to switch to either photo or video modes. - You can use the buttons at the top to access the Photo collection, Self Timer or Settings.
+- 4. Simply click on the appropriate button to switch to either photo or video modes. - 5.
+You can use the buttons at the top of the screen to access the Settings and Auto/ Pro menus (for Self Timer or Exposure compensation).